PtxDK/ARK-G-Assignments/README.md

 ###### Add changes to repository
 * git add .             // Adds everything to next push
 * git status            // shows changes you are about to commit
-* git commit -m "Some Comment"  // Prepare for push</li>
+* git commit -m "Some Comment"  // Prepare for push
 * git push            // You are sending all chosen changes to your repository